 Sometimes you are limited by what baking tin you have.
 Or you can pick which one you prefer and space your rolls accordingly!

-The maple glaze for the vegan sticky cinnamon buns
+The maple glaze for the vegan sticky buns

-While your buns or rolls are baking, you can prepare your wonderful sticky glaze!
+While the buns are baking, you can prepare the delicious glaze for your vegan sticky buns!
 Simply put all the ingredients into a small saucepan and heat until everything is combined and thick.

 Generously drizzle the glaze on top when the buns are hot from the oven.
 The glaze helps keep the buns moist for longer and simply irresistible.